Last Updated: March 20, 2021

 Currently, OctaGrabber is only compatible with Falcon 9, which proved fatal to the Falcon Heavy center core during the Arabsat 6A mission in April 2019.
 Although the booster successfully landed on OCISLY, bad weather prevented the crew from securing it to the deck.
 Rough sea conditions then damaged the booster after it tipped over.
 Falcon Heavy center core has different mechanical interface from Falcon 9, but OctaGrabber was to be upgraded for Falcon Heavy in time for the STP-2 launch, according to Spaceflight Now.
 That was confirmed by photos taken prior to STP-2 which showed that OctaGrabber had different-looking arms.
 However, the STP-2 center core didn’t manage to land on OCISLY so OctaGrabber wasn’t used during that mission.

 SpaceX has had only one such robot for a long time and it served on the droneship Of Course I Still Love You in Florida.
 However, the company has been working on a new robot that would be used on the other droneship Just Read the Instructions.
 The new robot has been photographed in SpaceX’s Cocoa facility in Florida and new treads were spotted in Port Canaveral.
-Just Read the Instructions has been undergoing upgrades there and has been modified to include a garage for the new robot. „OctaGrabber 2“ was first spotted aboard JRTI in May 2020.
+Just Read the Instructions has been undergoing upgrades there and has been modified to include a garage for the new robot. „OctaGrabber 2“ was first spotted aboard JRTI in May 2020 and was first used on the Starlink v1-7 launch.